-The AACC Aboriginal Reference Group (ARG) has worked with the design team from US architects Diller Scofidio + Renfro working with the locals Woods Bagot to ensure the centre will be both contemporary and reflective of more than 65,000 years of First Nations cultures across Australia.
+The AACC Aboriginal Reference Group (ARG) has worked with the design team from architects Woods Bagot to ensure the centre will be both contemporary and reflective of more than 65,000 years of First Nations cultures across Australia.
 Deep Aboriginal connection to Country is being woven into the design.
-The group will continue to work on the design as detailed plans are developed by Woods Bagot over the next 12 months.
+The Group will continue to work on the design as detailed plans are developed by Woods Bagot over the next 12 months.

 Construction of the AACC is scheduled to start later in 2021 and should be open in early 2025.

-Woods Bagot Principal, Rosina Di Maria said the AACC reference design was inspired by the temporary shelters created by Aboriginal peoples and known by names such as wurlie, gunyah or humpy, and would invoke a sense of welcome and safety.
-This association is created by draping a softly shimmering woven skin on to the facade that emulates those shelter structures.
+Woods Bagot Principal, Rosina Di Maria said the AACC reference design was inspired by the temporary shelters created by Aboriginal peoples and known by names such as wurlie and humpy, and would invoke a sense of welcome and safety.
 It also features fresh and saltwater reflection pools, an outdoor gallery and amphitheatre, views of nature and access to daylight, Ms Di Maria said.

-AACC, with 23,000 sq mtrs of exhibition space, will welcome visitors through a radically open ground floor, into a safe space with storytelling at its heart.
+The AACC will welcome visitors through a radically open ground floor, into a safe space with storytelling at its heart.
 The design features lower level galleries and terraced landscapes carved from the earth, providing exhibition and performance spaces and a gathering area for Welcome to Country ceremonies.
-The welcoming ground floor extends in all directions and reorients the building to Kaingka Wirra (Adelaide Botanic Garden).
-Upper galleries reveal openings into the central court, a spiralling three-story space that doubles as both a natural gathering area and the main axis for visitor circulation.
-They will also have outward-looking views to reflect truth-telling and transparency.
+The ground floor extends in all directions and reorients the building to Kaingka Wirra (Adelaide Botanic Garden).
+Upper galleries reveal openings into the central court and outward-looking views to reflect truth-telling and transparency.